 Therapeutic horseback riding lessons (preferred term for this activity is “adaptive horseback riding”):

 “Adaptive/therapeutic horseback riding” is a horseback riding lesson that is adapted to meet the special needs of the rider.
 Riding instructors teach these lessons.
 Therefore, the focus is on the sport of horseback riding and horsemanship skills.
-Adaptive horseback riding instructors should have additional training in how to effectively and safely modify horseback riding lessons for the success of individuals with special needs.
+Adaptive horseback riding instructors may have additional training in how to effectively and safely modify horseback riding lessons for the success of individuals with special needs.
 Riding instructors are not therapists, hence the riding instructor’s focus is not on habilitation or rehabilitation.

 Some people participate in adaptive riding as a hobby, recreational activity, or social activity.
 In addition, others become competitive in the sport of riding, going to horse shows locally, nationally and internationally.
 Horseback riding is an enjoyable outdoor activity for many.
 Therefore, if you are looking for a fun, recreational or competitive activity for an individual with special needs adaptive horseback riding lessons may be a good choice.